Form 8.3 - Maitland Institutional Services Limited: Re Devro plc

 DJ Form 8.3 - Maitland Institutional Services Limited: Re Devro plc

-Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re Devro plc 25-Nov-2022 / 14:48 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re Devro plc 01-Dec-2022 / 13:33 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------